YO3AX/ZelloRoLink_helper/README.md

-# ZelloRoLink_utilities
+# ZelloRoLink_helper

-This code is supposed to help enhance the RoLink.network Zello crosslinked Zello channel (https://zello.com/ZelloRoLink) by bringing in information regarding the currently talking svxlink node.
+This code is supposed to help enhance the RoLink.network crosslinked Zello channel (https://zello.com/ZelloRoLink) by sending text information regarding the currently talking svxlink node.